Tuesday, November 1, 2016

 posted in Classic Trains Magazine "Heywood-Wakefield Building"

 So, where do you start?
 First, you take a look at what you have that may have been in the Narcissus originally.
-The Narcissus came out of service from the PLI in 1933 and its whereabouts, and the purpose it served, is a mixed bag of information until Mr. J. Henri Vallee purchased the body in 1939.
+The Narcissus came out of service from the PLI in 1933 and its whereabouts, and the purpose it served, in a mixed bag of information until Mr. J. Henri Vallee purchased the body in 1939.
 The Narcissus was already in Sabattus, Maine by that time, and Mr. Vallee made the Narcissus the family summer camp.
 There were some seats in the body and he stored those seats in a shed in the backyard.
 Those seats made it to Seashore and were in storage.
 Those seats and others that either were on the Museum campus in storage or installed in cars, were examined.
 One seat back and one seat cushion from the Narcissus collection of seats were dissected and other parts assembled that would ultimately make a whole.
-The metal pieces would need to be taken to a couple of foundries to have estimated.
+The metal pieces would need to be taken to a couple of foundries to have estimates.
 Estimates would include the cost for the original pattern and then the costs to produce each piece from each pattern.

-There are also all the other components that make up the seats that are wooden or other materials.
-The Mohair Plush is an example.
+Several components are used to make the seats that are wooden or other materials.

 So, here is a series of images taking us through some of these early steps.
 Following the list of images will be the initial report by the lead restoration technician for the Narcissus, Donald Curry, (slightly edited).